PIANO DI LAVORO ELETTRICO CEI 11-27

 - Taking into account the type of probes used (size and shape of the bare contact tip) and the distance of the active parts from each other and from the masses, there is a risk of accidental contact but there is no risk of accidental short circuit.

-The measurement must be carried out by PES or PAV suitable for working under voltage, equipped with insulating gloves, but without the visor for protection against short circuits.
+The measurement must be carried out by PES or PAV suitable for working under voltage, equipped with insulating gloves, but without a visor for protection against short circuits.

 Type measure 3

-- The open switchboard has protection against active parts < IPXXB
+- The open panel has protection against active parts < IPXXB

-- Taking into account the type of probes used (size and shape of the bare contact tip) and the distance of the active parts from each other and from the masses, there is no risk of accidental short circuit.
-There is a risk of accidental contact with accessible active parts in proximity (as an alternative to insulating gloves, the active parts must be made inaccessible with a protection, for example an insulating sheet).
+- Taking into account the type of test leads used (size and shape of the bare contact tip) and the distance between the live parts and the ground, there is no risk of accidental short circuits.
+There is a risk of accidental contact with nearby accessible live parts (as an alternative to insulating gloves, the live parts must be made inaccessible with protection, such as an insulating sheet).

 Type measure 4